Bruce Peninsula: History

-History from the 19th century
+19th century

-Until the mid-19th century, the area known as the Bruce Peninsula was territory controlled by the Saugeen Ojibway Nations.
+Until the mid-19th century, the area known as the Bruce Peninsula was territory controlled by the Saugeen Ojibwe Nations.
 The nations included the Chippewas of Nawash Unceded First Nation and Saugeen First Nation.
 Historical and archaeological evidence from the area concludes that at the time of first contact with Europeans, the peninsula was inhabited by the Odawa people, from whom a large number of local native people are descended.
 Oral history from Saugeen and Nawash suggests their ancestors have been here as early as 7500 years ago.
 The area of Hope Bay is known to natives as Nochemoweniing, or Place of Healing.

-In 1836 the Saugeen Ojibway signed a treaty with Sir Francis Bond Head to cede lands south of the peninsula to the Canadian government in exchange for learning agriculture, proper housing, assistance in becoming "civilized," and for permanent protection of the peninsula.
-In 1854, the Saugeen Ojibway agreed to sign another treaty – this time for the peninsula itself.
-In 1994, after decades on increasing First Nations activism, the Saugeen Ojibway filed a suit for a land claim for part of their traditional territory; they claimed breach of trust by the Crown in failing to meet its treaty obligations to protect Aboriginal lands.
+In 1836 the Saugeen Ojibwe signed a treaty with Sir Francis Bond Head to cede lands south of the peninsula to the Canadian government.
+In 1854, the Saugeen Ojibwe agreed to sign another treaty – this time for the peninsula itself.
+In 1994, after decades on increasing First Nations activism, the Saugeen Ojibwe filed a suit for a land claim for part of their traditional territory; they claimed breach of trust by the Crown in failing to meet its treaty obligations to protect Aboriginal lands.
 The claim seeks the return of lands still held by the Crown and financial compensation for other lands.
 This claim is still active.

 European settlement began on the peninsula in the mid-19th century, despite its poor potential for agricultural development.
 Attracted by the rich fisheries and lush forest, settlers found the land known then as the "Indian or Saugeen Peninsula" to be irresistible.
 In 1881, settlers built the first sawmill on the peninsula in Tobermory.
-In less than 20 years most of the valuable timber was gone and timber industry jobs declined.
+In less than 20 years, most of the valuable timber was gone, and timber industry jobs declined.
 Fuelled by the waste left behind by the rapid logging and land clearances, intense forest fires sprang up around the peninsula in 1908, burning large swaths of land.
-By the mid-1920s formerly abundant forests of the peninsula were nearly barren.
-When the lamprey eel was accidentally introduced to the Great Lakes in 1932, the devastation on the fish supply made the peninsula a less attractive place to live.
-Many left when fish stocks were depleted.
+By the mid-1920s, the formerly abundant forests of the peninsula were nearly barren.
+When the lamprey eel was accidentally introduced to the Great Lakes in 1932, the devastation on the fish supply made the peninsula a less attractive place to live; many left when fish stocks became depleted.
 The peninsula underwent a steady decline in population until the 1970s.
-In the late 20th century, the peninsula started to attract a new kind of resident, the cottager.
-Today seasonal residents out-number permanent residents.
-The summer influx of tourists is so great that many attractions, parking, and infrastructure are overwhelmed by sheer numbers.
+In the late 20th century, the peninsula started to attract a new kind of resident: the cottager.
+Today, seasonal residents outnumber permanent residents, especially in the summer.